 |BSc (Hons)||Part Time||3 - 4 Years||16 Sep 2019||GCU Glasgow||Enquire Apply|

 All entry requirements listed here should be used as a guide and represent the minimum required to be considered for entry.
 Applicants who are made a conditional offer of a place may be asked to achieve more than is stated.

-- 15 credit HNC in a Built Environment subject with a minimum B in the Graded Unit.
+College HNC: 15 credit HNC in a Built Environment subject with a minimum B in graded unit

-- BBC plus GCSE English and Maths at C/4.
+A level: BBC plus GCSE English and Maths at C/4

 Students whose first language is not English will normally be required to hold the equivalent of an Academic IELTS test score of 6.0 with no element less than 5.5.

 Please note: if you are from a majority English speaking country, you may not be required to provide further proof of your English Language proficiency.

 Each application to GCU is considered on an individual basis.
 If you do not have the typical academic entry qualifications, but can demonstrate relevant work experience and/or credits from recognised professional bodies, you may be eligible to enter this course via the University's Recognition of Prior Learning scheme.